Introduction Paragraph Examples: 20+ Eye-Catching Ways to Start an Essay

 “Is it possible to measure productivity based on human effort invested in an affair?[HOOK] Measuring productivity by the produced result fails to recognize gaps that are natural to human nature, the gaps of our individualistic differences [TOPIC SENTENCE].
 This shift in how we view productivity challenges the traditional metrics of the hustle culture [CONTEXT SENTENCE].
 By recognizing these nuances, we can create a more balanced and empathetic understanding of what it means to be productive [THESIS STATEMENT].” ”

-“What does productivity mean to us?”
+Weak Example: "What does productivity mean to us?"
+(This is too common and doesn't spark unique thought.)

 The Storytelling Introduction